weaveworks-experiments/fleeet/docs/rfc/001-rollouts-architecture.md

 effect a reroute of traffic.
 In addition, there will be scenarios with requirements not anticipated here.
 For these reasons, the mechanism should in principle let third parties construct their own rollout automation.

-The current design makes "third party" rollouts tricky, because configurations are assigned to clusters using labels and label selectors, and to dynamically adjust which clusters get which versions of a configuration you would need to manipulate those labels and selectors.

 ## Current design